-The Family Educational Rights and Privacy Act (FERPA) permits designated Directory Information to be disclosed without written consent from a parent/guardian unless the parent/guardian provides written request that it NOT be allowed.
+The Family Educational Rights and Privacy Act (FERPA) permits designated Directory Information to be disclosed without written consent from a parent/guardian unless

 Directory Information

 Directory information, as designated by the District, includes:

 - 1. Name

 - 2. Grade level

 - 3. Date and place of birth

 - 4. Dates of enrollment

 - 5. The current and the most recent educational agency